tfgrid-studio/tfgrid-docs/docs/guides/tfgrid-dashboard.md

 This guide explains how to use the `tfgrid-compose` local dashboard to manage apps and deployments visually.

 The dashboard is a thin web UI on top of the existing CLI, config, and registry files.
+You can:

+- Use the **command-line interface (CLI)** directly, _or_
+- Use the **TFGrid Studio Dashboard** as a user-friendly browser UI that calls the same commands under the hood.

 ---